 These were known as the first museum blockbuster exhibitions.

 20. There are 2 Louvres

-Since 2017, there is actually a second Louvre in the world.
+Since 2017, there is actually been a second Louvre in the world.
 It opened its doors in Abu Dhabi, United Arab Emirates.

 Nobody else than French President Emmanuel Macron, United Arab Emirates Vice President Mohammed bin Rashid Al Maktoum and Crown Prince of Abu Dhabi Mohammed bin Zayed Al Nahyan inaugurated the Abu Dhabi Louvre on November 8, 2017.

 21. Where does the word “Louvre” come from?

 It remains unclear, but there are 3 theories.
 Which one do you think it is?

 - From an old Latin-Saxon glossary in which “Leouar” is translated as a castle.